 Here’s what you need to know about Title 42, the pandemic-era policy that quickly sends migrants to Mexico

-For the past two years, the federal government has turned away migrants at the U.S.-Mexico border, including those who are seeking asylum, using a public emergency health order known as Title 42.
+For nearly three years, the federal government has turned away migrants at the U.S.-Mexico border, including those who are seeking asylum, using a public emergency health order known as Title 42.
 It was launched by the Trump administration at the start of the pandemic and continued under the Biden administration.

 Here’s what you need to know about the law.